hkitsmallpotato/katacoda-labs/openstack-compute-intro/step4.md

 `openstack server add floating ip testvm <ip-addr>`

+## Allow SSH connection by adding Security Group Rule

+Our VM is associated with the `default` Security Group, which do not allow inbound connection from outside the subnet.
+We must explicitly authorize an exception by adding a rule to the security group.

+`openstack security group rule create --remote-ip 0.0.0.0/0 --dst-port 22 --protocol tcp --ingress default`{{execute}}

 ## SSH into server

 `openstack ssh server testvm -- -i ~/.ssh/id_rsa -u cirros`